yovnajunglee/site/index.md

 #### Research interests

 Develop data-driven methodologies to solve challenges in the biomedical and environmental sciences.
 Methodological interests in
-Bayesian Statistics, Functional Data Analysis, non-parametric statistics and graphical models.
+Bayesian inference, non-parametric statistics, graphical models and machine learning.

 #### Research Projects
 1. *MSc thesis*: Bayesian methods for the analysis of functional data.
 (Ongoing)